 Does animal-assisted therapy help autistic children?

-Some low-quality studies have found that animals can help people with autism spectrum disorder (ASD) develop sensory and social skills, and manage problem behaviour and stress.
+Some low-quality studies have found that animals can help autistic people develop sensory, social skills and early communication skills.
+Animals might also help people manage problem behaviour and stress.
 But more high-quality research is needed to find out whether animal-assisted therapy is effective.

 Who practises animal-assisted therapy?